Are you the kind of instructor that is always looking for ways to hone your craft? My guess is yes.

 If you’re using Stukent’s courseware or just considering using it, you recognize how quickly marketing practices and techniques evolve.
 You are trying to stay on top of it and make sure your students aren’t left behind.

-To help you with that, we went to the AMA Conference in San Francisco and asked 5 professors for their #1 tips.
+To help you with that, we went to the AMA Conference and asked 5 professors for their #1 tips.
 As you’ll see in the video, they had some great answers.

 “I tell the students on the very first day that this may be one of the hardest classes they take, and mid-way through the semester, they may hate my guts, but when the semester’s over, they’re going to be extremely happy with the results and they’ll be able to use the results of the class to help them get a job.
 Challenge them from day one, don’t back down, push them hard all the way through and they’ll be happy at the end.”